cssr-tools/pyopmnearwell/README.md

 pip install -r dev-requirements.txt
 ```

-For MAC users with the latest chips (M1/M2), both ecl and opm packages are not available via pip install.
-Then
+For macOS users with the latest chips (M1/M2, guessing also M3?), the ecl and opm packages are not available via pip install.
-before installation, comment the first two lines in the requierements.txt file, then proceed with the installation and
+Then before installation, remove ecl and opm from the requierements.txt, then proceed with the Python requirements installation, and
-after build opm-common from source inside the virtual environment with the flag -DOPM_ENABLE_PYTHON=ON and, finally,
+once inside the vpyopmnearwell Python environment, add the flag `-DPYTHON_EXECUTABLE=/Users/dmar/pyopmnearwell/vpyopmnearwell/bin/python`
+(by typing `which  python` in the terminal you get your path) to the cmake (lines 27 in the bash scripts), build flow by running the
-add to the python path the folder where you have built it, e.g., by running in the terminal
+bash script, and finally, add to the python path the folder where you have built it, e.g., by opening in an editor the
-`export PYTHONPATH=$PYTHONPATH:/Users/dmar/Github/opm-common/build/python` .
+vpyopmnearwell/bin/activate script, pasting the following line (edited with the path where you built opm with Python)
+`export PYTHONPATH=$PYTHONPATH:/Users/dmar/pyopmnearwell/build/opm-common/build/python` at the end of the script, and deactivating and activating the virtual environment.

 To build dune and the corresponding OPM master branches from source (e.g., you are a macOS user), you can run the script
 `./build_dune_and_opm-flow.bash`, which in turn should build flow in the folder